Butler leads balanced Timberwolves past Suns 115-106

 They eventually made this one interesting, too.

-The Suns cut what had been a 22-point deficit to two in the late third quarter, but the Timberwolves used a 12-0 run to end the third and the start the fourth and held Phoenix off from there.
+The Suns cut a 22-point deficit to two late in the third quarter, but the Timberwolves used a 12-0 run to end the third and the start the fourth and held Phoenix off from there.

 Andrew Wiggins added 17 points and Karl-Anthony Towns had 16 points and 14 rebounds.

 T.J.
-Warren scored 24 points for the Suns, in their ninth and probably final game before Devin Booker returns from injury.
-Troy Daniels added 18 for the Suns, including 6 of 12 3-pointers.
-Isaiah Cannon had 15 points and nine assists off the bench for Phoenix in just his fifth game joining the team.
+Warren scored 24 points for the Suns in their ninth and probably final game before Devin Booker returns from injury.
+Troy Daniels added 18 for the Suns, going 6 of 12 on 3-pointers.
+Isaiah Canaan had 15 points and nine assists off the bench for Phoenix in just his fifth game joining the team.

 The Timberwolves, winners of four of five and six of their last eight, led by as many as 16 in the first quarter and 22 in the second.
 Minnesota was up 64-43 at the break.